-The NHVR Route Planner is an interactive online mapping service.
+The NHVR Route Planner (also known as Journey Planner) is an interactive online mapping service.
 It maps and displays the following approved routes for use by heavy vehicles:

 - Higher Mass Limits (HML)